Technology at USCA...

 This website should be your first point of contact with the Help Desk.
 It includes answers to the most frequent questions from students, faculty and staff.
 If you can't find it here, feel free to contact us or stop by for assistance.

-Important Information for New Students!
+Important Information for New and Returning Students

 Wireless printers have proven to be the #1 cause of students dropping Wi-Fi connections in housing.
 Wireless printers are no longer allowed on campus because a printer's wireless connection interferes with secure networks causing those in surrounding areas to be kicked off Wi-Fi.
 If you plan to bring a printer to campus, any wireless features must be disabled and a USB cable used instead to connect to your computer.
 The Help Desk can help you find instructions for disabling wireless on your printer.

 PacerStudent network gives students their own 250Mb/s secure network.

 Students have their own secure 250Mb/s network called PacerStudent.
 You should not connect to PacerNet, PacerGuest or any other campus network.
 Student owned devices which accidentally connect to another network will need to be switched over to the PacerStudent connection.
 PacerGuest is not secure and using it puts your devices at risk.
 PacerNet is optimized for connections to administrative and staff systems, meaning you'll get less bandwidth for sites like my.usca, Blackboard, Facebook, YouTube, gaming, etc.

 [ Bringing your computer?
 Get Ready for Campus Technology explains how to use it on campus ]